 - Prairie Park Fishery, 2125 Otis Road SE

-Both sites are open from 6:00 a.m. to 10:00 p.m.
-Signs indicating drop off areas are posted at each location.
-Trees disposed of at the Sac & Fox lot will be chipped and used by the Indian Creek Nature Center on hiking trails.
+The site is open from 6:00 a.m. to 10:00 p.m.
+Signs indicating the drop-off area are posted.
 Trees dropped off at Prairie Park Fishery will be placed on the ice to use as fish habitat as the ice melts in the spring.

 All tinsel, ornaments, decorations, stands, watering packets, tree wrap and netting must be removed from trees prior to disposal.
 Flocked trees, wreaths and garland cannot be recycled.